 Auto Update If this check box is selected, the content of the objects is updated automatically.
 Advanced The Advanced button opens the Advanced Settings dialog.
+Here you can specify w

+The Advanced button opens the Advanced Settings dialog.
 Here you can specify which objects are displayed in the list.

-Fig. 118: Dialog "Advanced settings"
+Fig. 131: Dialog "Advanced settings"